-The 45 Division team finishing 1st through 4th in the regular season will play a single elimination tournament with the number 1 seed playing the number 4 seed and the number 2 seed playing the number 3 seed.
+The eight 45 Division teams will consist of a single conference.
+Teams will play each of the 7 remaining teams 3 times.
+Each team will be scheduled to play 21 regular season games.
+Teams finishing 1st through 6th in the regular season will play a single elimination tournament with the number 1 and 2 seeds receiving a first round bye.
+The number 6 seed will play the number 3 seed and the number 5 seed will play the number 4 seed.
+The lowest remaining seed will play the number 1 seed and the second lowest remaining seed will play the number 2 seed.
 The championship will be decided in a 2 out of 3 series between the final 2 remaining undefeated teams.